-- (1) The Governor, on the advice of the Executive Council may by written notice, given no less than 28 days before the amendment is intended to take effect, to the licensee, amend a licence if- - (a) the amendment has been requested by the licensee or Regulator, - (b) there has been a material change in circumstances since the licence was issued, - (c) the amendment would benefit end users, or - (d) for any other reason. - (2) Subject to subsection (3) an amendment under subsection (1) can only be made following the public consultation procedure. - (3) An amendment under this section does not require public consultation if the Governor, on the advice of the Executive Council, is satisfied that it would be disproportionate or otherwise inappropriate in the circumstances. - (4) Notwithstanding subsection (3), before taking action under subsection (1)(b), (c) or (d), the Governor must give the licensee a reasonable opportunity to make representations.
+- (1) The Governor, on the advice of the Executive Council may by written notice, given no less than 28 days before the amendment is intended to take effect, to the licensee, amend a licence if- - (a) the amendment has been requested by the licensee or Regulator, - (b) there has been a material change in circumstances since the licence was issued, or - (c) the amendment would benefit end users. - (2) Subject to subsection (3) an amendment under subsection (1) can only be made following the public consultation procedure. - (3) An amendment under this section does not require public consultation if the Governor, on the advice of the Executive Council, is satisfied that it would be disproportionate or otherwise inappropriate in the circumstances. - (4) Notwithstanding subsection (3), before taking action under subsection (1)(b) or (c), the Governor must give the licensee a reasonable opportunity to make representations.